 Technologies: Old, New, and the Connections Between

 For example, in a first-year writing course, I ask students to write about the different technologies they encounter in a given week and the different ways they interact with those technologies.
 As students share what they write, I highlight our collective dependence on technology (old and new), the habits that result from this dependence, and the way this is assisting yet also hindering communication.
-Throughout, I have students challenge the rhetoric of technological-determinism, but together, we come to acknowledge that technologies shape more than just our messages: they shape us too.
-In an upper-level composition course, my students and I often discuss the rhetorical canon of delivery and the way our devices for delivery shape how we’re able to communicate and to whom we can communicate.
-In addition, students explore the history of technologies and media, working to understand how a given technology both defines itself according to and builds upon existing technologies as well as how we develop uses for technologies that align with our cultural, social, political, and economic needs.
-Toward that end, students familiarize themselves with the theories from scholars such as Jay David Bolter and Richard Grusin, Dennis Baron, Henry Jenkins, Clay Shirky, Cynthia Selfe, and others, applying these theories to their own experiences and texts.
+Throughout, I have students challenge the rhetoric of technological determinism, but together, we come to acknowledge that even though we use technologies to shape our messages, technologies shape us too.
+In an upper-level composition course, my students and I often discuss the rhetorical canon of delivery and the way our devices for delivery influence how we’re able to communicate and to whom we can communicate.
+In addition, students explore the history of technologies and media, working to understand not only how a given technology both defines itself according to and builds upon existing technologies but also how we develop uses for technologies that align with our cultural, social, political, and economic needs.
+Toward that end, students familiarize themselves with the theories and works from scholars such as Jay David Bolter and Richard Grusin, Dennis Baron, Safiya Noble, Clay Shirky, Anne Wysocki, Cynthia Selfe, and others, applying these theories to their own experiences and texts.
 Even in an upper-level or graduate course in rhetoric where the objective is to provide a historical foundation, I still stress what technologies are available during a given time period and how those technologies affected who could communicate and how.